 Important: If your credit load is different than what is indicated on your (most current) award notice, your aid may need to be adjusted (i.e., increased or decreased).
 This is why it is very important for you to keep the financial aid office informed of credit load changes, outside scholarships, etc., (preferably prior to your refund).
 These potential changes may affect your financial aid, as well as, your student bill.

 Important: Please be aware that the "order" of charges and the "order" of financial aid adjustments and when adjustments and jobs are run to update the billing can also affect the details showing on the bill.
 And sometimes figures are inaccurate on a particular day until all adjustments are reviewed and posted.
 Also, keep in mind that adjustments and debit/credit postings are not always applied to a student's account in chronological order.
 This can sometimes cause incorrect refunds to be issued.
-If you suspect this has happened, please discuss your concern with the One Stop or the financial aid office.
+If you suspect this has happened, please discuss your concern with the Business Office or the financial aid office.

 Important: Here is an example of another issue that can occur.
 If an outside scholarship is applied to a student's account one day, the student's bill may appear to be paid in full and the student may be issued a refund for the excess money.
 However, once the financial aid office is made aware of the outside scholarship and once the student's file is reviewed to include the outside scholarship, the extra funding the student received can sometimes create an over-award.
 If there is an over-award, the school may be required to reduce a prior financial aid packaged offered/awarded to a student.
 If aid is retracted from a student's account, this can possibly create an unanticipated balance/bill on the student's account.